hannah-jj/self_profile_web/_posts/2017-06-24-rails_project_-_lets_go.markdown

 Once the main features are decided, I drew the views and layouts of each pages.
 The main actions are:
 - an event's show page which shows the details of the event, list all the itineraries and comments associated.
-- a user's dashboard showing events as an organizer & events as a participants.
+- a user's dashboard showing events as organizers & events as participants.
 - a most-popular-events page featuring detail statistics of all participants' responses

 # Associations